Where are Hallmark products made? It depends, on the product and what step in the process of creating them you're asking

-- Most greeting cards available in the United States are produced here, by Hallmark employees in our manufacturing facilities in Topeka and Lawrence, Kan.
-(Greeting card production will be consolidated into the Lawrence plant by the end of 2013).
+- Most greeting cards available in the United States are produced here, by Hallmark employees in our greeting card production center in Lawrence, Kan.

 - Cards that require handwork, such as adding beads or tassels, are typically made by suppliers in Asia.
-This includes cards with sound and recordable features and most of our holiday boxed cards.
+This includes cards with sound and recordable features and most holiday boxed cards.
 Hallmark Gold Crown stores carry several boxed card designs made in Kansas this season.

-- Party plates, cups and napkins and rolls of gift wrap are made by Hallmark employees in our manufacturing plant in Leavenworth, Kan.
-They make some products for our Crayola subsidiary too.
+- Ribbons, bows, stickers, rolls of gift wrap and other specialty products are produced by Hallmarkers in our Leavenworth, Kan., plant.
+They make some products for our Crayola subsidiary, too.

 - Keepsake Ornaments and most gift products are designed in the U.S. and produced overseas.
 The capabilities of overseas factories to provide cost-effective solutions for plastics, plush and electronics make overseas production most feasible.